Philadelphia Car Accident Lawyer

 - Honest and reliable legal advice regarding your car accident claim.

-If money is an issue, Wilk Law works on a contingency fee basis.
+If money is an issue, Wilk Law Firm works on a contingency fee basis.
 We only collect legal fees when we obtain compensation for you.
 Let us review your car accident claim, answer your legal questions, and create a legal strategy tailored for your recovery goals.

 How Our Philadelphia Car Accident Attorneys Can Help

-While there is no rule stating you must hire a car accident attorney, not doing so places the insurance company at an unfair advantage.
+While there is no rule stating you must hire a car accident lawyer, not doing so places the insurance company at an unfair advantage.
 Insurance companies have teams of adjusters and attorneys working tirelessly to deny claims, delay claims, or settle claims for as little money as possible.
 Insurance companies are in business to make money, not pay it out to accident victims.

 Insurance company adjusters and attorneys deal with claims every day.
 It is their job.
 If car insurance claims are also your job, maybe you can settle your car accident claim.

 Do not try to negotiate or litigate your claim.
-Let the attorneys at Wilk Law take that burden off of you and your family so you can focus on healing.
+Let the car accident attorneys at Wilk Law take that burden off of you and your family so you can focus on healing.
 Our car accident attorneys work diligently on your case from the moment you walk into our office until we either settle your claim in negotiations or receive a courtroom verdict.

 Wilk Law puts its time, effort, and resources into building a trial-ready case for you.
 This entails the following, and more: